 The maximum penalty for committing such an offence is imprisonment for five years or a fine of $5500, or both.
-If the matter is dealt with in the Local Court, the maximum penalty of imprisonment is reduced to 2 years.
+However, if dealt with in the Local Court, the maximum penalty is two years’ imprisonment.

-The same punishment applies even if a person only attempts to stalk or intimidate another person, but does not succeed.
+The same punishment applies even if a person only attempts to stalk or intimidate another person.

-The Prosecution is required to prove the following elements beyond reasonable doubt:
+The Prosecution is required to prove the following elements beyond a reasonable doubt:

-As with any offence, even after a finding of guilt, a court can still decide not to record a conviction under section 10 of the Crimes (Sentencing Procedure) Act 1999.
+As with any offence, even after a finding of guilt, a court can still decide not to record a conviction.

-A section 10 is not always appropriate or attainable, even if an offender has no prior criminal history.
-This is because a magistrate is required to take into account the following factors when sentencing an offender under section 10:
+However, this sentencing option is not always appropriate or attainable, even if an offender has no prior criminal history.
+This is because a magistrate is required to take into account the following factors:

 - The person’s character, antecedents, age, health and mental condition;